Scleral Lenses for Drys

 If you struggle with dry eye syndrome and have been looking for a more effective treatment method beyond eyedrops and artificial tears, ask Dr. Erin Papp about scleral lenses.
 We will patiently assess and explain your condition to you, and will perform a specialized, scleral lens custom-fitting to ensure that you receive the best fit for optimal visual clarity and comfort.

-Call Luxe Vision and Optical today to schedule your consultation today.Our practice serves patients from Worthington, Dublin, Delaware, and Columbus, Ohio and surrounding communities.
+Call Luxe Vision and Optical today to schedule your consultation today.Our practice serves patients from Powell, Lewis Center, Delaware, and Columbus, Ohio and surrounding communities.